 In short, the decision to pay off your mortgage is an intellectual battle where the emotional-intuitive desire to be debt free is matched against the intellectual realities of modern finance.

 How Do I Make the Right Decision for My Situation?

-If you are somewhat confused right now then you are in the perfect spot.
-You get it, and that is a good thing.
+If you’re somewhat confused right now, then you’re in the perfect spot.
+You get it, and that’s a good thing.
 The confusion results from the tug-of-war between emotion and intellect trying to sort through the complex factors explained.

 - Personal Finance Considerations: This is a decision between paying off your mortgage early or taking care of other personal finance issues first that better reflect your personal values.
 This decision is prioritized ahead of any investment considerations.